eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 The real driver in what makes a delayed runoff so dominant is when we get voters more "awake" for the runoff step.
 Even if voters are still highly misinformed about the direction between the two candidates, the improvement alone of making sure the voters who were not aware of one or both of the finalists in the primary actually have some idea of who they are is sufficient to give Approval Top-2 a significant advantage over STAR.
 This is the "you don't know what you don't know" problem.
 This might have been a serious issue for Eugene, had the primary been eliminated.

+Sweeping essentially from the coma model to the groggy model, we see a turning point where the VSE of Approval Top-2 overtakes that of STAR, and the gap grows as voters become more aware of the candidates in the runoff step.
+This happens *with and without* adjustment of the noise in the runoff step.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="runoff-alpha-sweep" mode="images" %}

+As we sweep the runoff noise $t$, and keep the awareness $\alpha$ fixed the performance does not change much.
+Awareness appears to be the entire driver of improved outcomes.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="runoff-t-sweep" mode="images" %}